Psychoanalysts assure us that cruelty, however wanton it

 and Lazarus", a parable that has little or no authenticity and may not even have

-Jesus as its source.
+Yeshua as its source.

 The idea of physical torture from God as punishment for "sinners"